James Haskell is like an 18-year-old all over again

-James Haskell may not be the young buck he once was but his teammates can be forgiven for thinking so watching him train alongside new recruit George Smith.
+James Haskell not be the young buck he once was but his teammates can be forgiven for thinking so watching him train alongside new recruit George Smith.

-Haskell, 30, made his Wasps debut in 2003 in a team full of club legends such as Lawrence Dallaglio and spent his days in the shadow of his heroes looking to pick up details that made them the best in the business.
+Haskell, 30, made his debut in 2003 in a team full of club legends such as Lawrence Dallaglio and spent his days in the shadow of his heroes looking to pick up details that made them the best in the business.

 And despite being the new club captain, Haskell says the arrival of Wallaby great Smith from Lyon has taken him back to being like an 18-year-old again.